MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 ## Step 2 - Choose how to manage updates

 > [!NOTE]
 > **Best practice:** We recommend updating your client devices automatically.
 You can define the frequency of the feature updates, but the updates occur without any administrative overhead.
-If you want to take more control and get additional insights into e.g. the progress of an update deployment, we recommend usinga [servicing profile](admincenter/servicing-profile.md).
+If you want to take more control and get additional insights into e.g. the progress of an update deployment, we recommend usinga [cloud update](./admincenter/cloud-update.md).

 We recommend updating your client devices automatically from the Office CDN.
 You can still control the frequency of the feature updates, as those settings are defined as part of the initial deployment, but the updates themselves occur without any additional tools or administrative overhead.
 In addition, the updates are automatically deployed over a number of days to conserve your network bandwidth.

 You can also use Intune to apply additional policies.
 For example, to set a deadline after how many days an update installation should be enforced.
 Review the [Intune documentation](/mem/intune/configuration/administrative-templates-update-office) on how to apply ADMX settings to devices.

-The third, cloud-based option is to leverage a [servicing profile](admincenter/servicing-profile.md).
-It's a cloud-based update management solution for devices on Monthly Enterprise Channel.
+The third, cloud-based option is to leverage [cloud update](./admincenter/cloud-update.md).
+It's a cloud-based update management solution for devices on Monthly Enterprise Channel and Current Channel.
 It includes features like advanced monitoring, reporting, enforcing, staggering, and rolling back devices.

 If you need to distribute updates from an on-premises source, you can do so with Configuration Manager by downloading the updates and deploying them from distribution points.
 If you use a previous version of Configuration Manager, we recommend you upgrade to the current branch.